-"Truth is everywhere in the midst of life and nature, why can't you see?
+"Truth is everywhere, in the midst of life and nature, why can't you see?
 For those who see they always see."

 You can only do that when your mundane mind had already collapsed, and you have perfect mindfulness.
-Otherwise you cannot see because the mind without wisdom is always clouded by thoughts due to avijja pacaya saṅkhāra.
-The mundane mind always come out and clouds your true mind, and then it makes you heedless, - very fast you become heedless.
+Otherwise, you cannot see because the mind without wisdom is always clouded by thoughts due to avijjā paccaya saṅkhāra.
+The mundane mind always come out and clouds your true mind, and then it makes you heedless, - and amazingly fast you become heedless.

-So that question is very important because by now you should know that formal meditation doesn't bring about the real meditation because you still need to cultivate daily mindfulness, which is the most important.
-And you have to do it until throughout the day, and most of the time, (I won't say all the time), but most of the time, you are just aware and silent.
+So that question is rather important because by now you should understand that formal meditation alone does not bring about the real meditation because you still need to cultivate the daily mindfulness, which is the most important.

+And you must do it until throughout the day, and most of the time, (I will not say all the time), but most of the time, you are just aware and silent.
 Body and mind just move as one.
 Your mind is always with the phenomena moving as one, either with the physical, the mental or nature's phenomena.
 They are always one, together.
 When you are in that state, you will know, the form and mind will know.
 Then you start to see a lot of things, because when the mind is silent, there is awareness, and you will start to insight into a lot of things.
-Not only you are aware of your mental intention, the subtle defilement, the subtle suffering and delusion, the minor conceit, etc - everything else you will start to see them clearly.
-The mind is so different at that level, it's totally different, and this one you have to go through the cultivation to understand, otherwise it is just what I'm sharing with you.
+Not only you are aware of your mental intention, the subtle defilement, the subtle suffering and delusion, the minor conceit, etc. - everything else you will start to see them clearly.
+The mind is so different at that level, it is totally different, and for this to happen you must go through the cultivation to understand, otherwise it is just what I am sharing with you.
 Ok?
 Wah!, so fast, it is already 10.30pm.